 When it comes to anything data, any CPA will tell you “it’s garbage in, garbage out.”
 In other words, your designs will only be as good as the information our design team receives.
 Our design team can’t read your minds.
 They depend on your information to create a successful design project.

-It’s important to know that graphic design subscriptions do not include liaison with printers or packaging companies.
-It’s your job to ensure that your design team has all of the information they need.
+However, in some cases, it’s your job to ensure that your design team has all of the information they need.
 For specialty print projects such as food packaging design, this could mean packaging layout templates, bleed specifications and color formatting specifications.

-Your graphic design subscriptions also do not include coming up with campaign ideas or writing content.
+Unless you have worked something out with your marketing agency, the projects will not include coming up with campaign ideas or writing content.
 If you have a design project that requires a lot of text, it’s your job to provide the headlines, subheads, infobox content, body copy, captions, etc.

 During the onboarding process, we ask our clients to fill out a brand questionnaire for fonts or typography, branded colors, description for aesthetic, type of imagery that best fits your design, your competitors, etc. We use all of this information to create a style guide that everyone on our team uses to fulfill your design requests.
 This allows us to offer brand consistency.